ohathar/Sportarr/README.md

 1. **Root Folder** - Go to Settings > Media Management and add a root folder.
 This is where Sportarr will store your sports library.

 2. **Download Client** - Settings > Download Clients.
-Add your download client (qBittorrent, Transmission, SABnzbd, NZBGet, etc.).
+Add your download client (qBittorrent, Transmission, Deluge, rTorrent, uTorrent, SABnzbd, NZBGet, or Decypharr).
 If using Docker, make sure both containers can access the same download path.

 3. **Indexers** - Settings > Indexers.
 Add your Usenet indexers or torrent trackers.
 Sportarr supports Newznab and Torznab APIs, so Prowlarr integration works out of the box.